liz-fernandez/HiC-Langebio/06-feature_calling.md

 hicPlotTADs --tracks hic_tads.ini -o ZmMC_50k_tads.png --region 2:122000000-126000000
 ```

 Challenge:
-  - Call TADs for the ZmEn matrix, and make a plot with both matrices and tads
+  - Call TADs for the ZmEn matrix, and make a plot with both matrices and tads.
+  - Try other parameters and / or resolutions.

 ## Peaks